picocms/Pico/README.md

 #### You don't have a web server?

-The easiest way to Pico is using [the built-in web server of PHP][PHPServer].
+Starting with PHP 5.4 the easiest way to try Pico is using [the built-in web server of PHP][PHPServer].
 Please note that PHPs built-in web server is for development and testing purposes only!

 ###### Step 1
 Navigate to Picos installation directory using a shell.